ianbollinger/haskell-style-guide/haskell-style.md

 ### 1.xi.&emsp;Case expressions

-The alternatives in a case expression can be indented using either of the two following styles:
+The alternatives in a case expression can either be indented using four spaces

 ```haskell
 foobar = case something of